sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 All I have to do now, is fill up the "To:" field and hit <kbd>Ctrl+Enter</kbd>.
 I've been loving this ever since.

+Note, of course, that since this connects to the Outlook OLE object, Outlook needs to be running for this work.
+{: .note }

 ### Global Hotkey for New Mail

 If you've noticed, the above function's `attachments` argument has a default value.
 If this argument is not provided, we just get a blank email window open up.
-This is also convenient, when we need it.
+This is convenient on its own.
 So I have it as a *global* hotkey:

 ```ahk
 #c::OutlookNewMail()
 ```

-This works really well since the new mail window opens up with my signature already filled up and the focus is set to the "To:" field, perfectly to quickly start working on my email.
+This works really well since the new mail window opens up with my signature already filled up and the focus is set to the "To:" field perfectly to quickly start working on my email.

-Note, of course, that since this connects to the Outlook OLE object, Outlook needs to be running for this work.
-{: .note }

 ## Conclusion

+AutoHotkey is a powerful tool for automating all sorts of workflows on Windows.
+If you can get past the quirks in the language itself, the underlying engine is very powerful.
+I know that over the few years I've used it, I've only made use of a small portion of it's potential.
+In addition, the help file that is shipped with AutoHotkey (right-click on the tray icon and click on "Help") is very good.
+It's exhaustive, very detailed and contains lots of examples.
+I encourage going over it occasionally to find interesting things to add to your workflow.
+Good luck!

+[prev-article]: ../the-magic-of-autohotkey/
+[homedir-section]: ../the-magic-of-autohotkey/#the-setup
 [ealt-1]: https://www.xyplorer.com/
 [ealt-2]: https://www.zabkat.com/
 [ealt-3]: https://www.gpsoft.com.au/